near/NEPs/text/0000-near-shell.md

 **Example**: a developer using OS X uses `near login` with access to a browser, whereas a validator runs `near login` on a CentOS box with no UI or browser.
 A user prompt may ask "Is this login from a computer with a browser?"
 The answer is then stored in key-value format in the project-level directory so it can be referenced later, skipping the prompt in the future.

 Besides answers to user prompts, project-level settings also store information about the last version of `near-shell` used in this project.
 For more information, please see [Upgradability](#upgradability).

+In summary, "settings" are key-value pairs that are set by `near-shell` and relate to the behavior of how it operates in a given project directory.
+They do not relate to the development or deployment of smart contracts.

 #### Configuration
-A key-value storage (typically JSON) containing information.
+Configuration are key-value pairs that relate to development and deployment of smart contracts and refer to *connection* information.

-- `networkId` - similar to an environment to work on (ex: 'staging')
+* `networkId`       : Similar to an environment to work on (ex: 'staging')
-- `nodeUrl` - URL to RPC
+* `nodeUrl`         : URL to the NEAR node
-- `contractName` - NEAR account name for smart contract
+* `contractName`    : NEAR account name for the smart contract
-- `walletUrl` - URL to NEAR Wallet
+* `walletUrl`       : URL to NEAR Wallet
-- `helperUrl` - URL to project helping with token dissemination
-- `masterAccount` - NEAR account used for continuous integration
+* `helperUrl`       : URL to the contract helper that provides tokens upon account creation
+* `masterAccount`   : When creating "child" accounts, `masterAccount` is the "parent"
+* `configFile`      : Specifies the location of a config file containing connection information.
+Default location is `src/config.js`

 **Example**: As a user, I want to deploy a contract to my localnet instead of testnet during development.
-I will provide flags and/or configuration so that `near-shell` can determine where to connect, for what contract, and on behalf of which NEAR account.
+I will provide flags and/or modify configuration so that `near-shell` can determine where to connect, for what contract, and on behalf of which NEAR account.

 #### Key management
 The storage of an account id and a corresponding private key.
-    - `keyPath` - an argument used by `near-shell` specifying the path to the unencrypted file containing an account's private key.
+* `keyPath`         : An argument used by `near-shell` specifying the path to the keyfile.

-The unencrypted file contains the keys:
+The keyfile file contains the keys:
-- `account_id`
-- `private_key`
+* `type`        : Options include
+    - `unencrypted`     : An unencrypted file containing an account's private key
+    - `native_osx`      : Private key stored with OS X key management
+    - `native_linux`    : Private key stored with Linux-based system's key management
+    - `native_windows`  : Private key stored with Windows key management
+* `account_id`  : The NEAR account name
+* `private_key` : The plain-text private key, used when `type = "unencrypted"`

 `near-shell` will look for keys in a specific order.
 This list is in the prioritized order and can be understood to mean, "if the key is not found here, then try the next location/store."

 1. Environment variables:
     - `NEAR_ACCOUNT_ID`
+    - `NEAR_ACCOUNT_TYPE`
     - `NEAR_PRIVATE_KEY`

-2. Operating system key management:
+2. Project directory (`/Users/friend/projects/my-awesome-app/.near-credentials`)

+    **Note**: Formerly, the `neardev` folder contained the key files for a project.
+It is now `.near-credentials`.

+3. Home directory (`/Users/friend/.near-credentials`)

+If the key type among the `native_*` values, the operating system key management handles:

-    - OS X - use of built-in `/usr/bin/security` [cli tool](https://www.unix.com/man-page/osx/1/security/).
+* OS X      : Use of built-in `/usr/bin/security` [cli tool](https://www.unix.com/man-page/osx/1/security/).
-    - Linux - use of `secret-tool` [cli command](https://specifications.freedesktop.org/secret-service/latest/).
+* Linux     : Use of `secret-tool` [cli command](https://specifications.freedesktop.org/secret-service/latest/).
-    - Windows - possibly [use cmdkey.exe](https://social.technet.microsoft.com/Forums/en-US/268cb72e-0916-4219-8543-219092d2fb39/command-line-for-credential-manager?forum=w7itprosecurity) although implementation is not certain
+* Windows   : Possibly [use cmdkey.exe](https://social.technet.microsoft.com/Forums/en-US/268cb72e-0916-4219-8543-219092d2fb39/command-line-for-credential-manager?forum=w7itprosecurity) although implementation is not certain.

-3. Project directory (`/Users/friend/projects/my-awesome-app/.near`)
-    - Instead of `neardev` in the project directory, it is now called `.near-credentials`

-4. Home directory (`/Users/friend/.near-credentials`)
+This prioritized order allows project-level configuration to take priority over the home directory, offering an improved user experience.

+As an example, a user having credentials saved in their home directory will be able to use the `--accountId` flag to use keys from any project regardless of location.
+Said another way, the user does not need to run `near login` inside each project in order to access the keys.

-**Note**: during implementation it's advised to have the key storage options extendable.
-As the project grows, developers in the NEAR Collective may choose to add integrations with password management applications or hosted key solutions.
+**Note**: as the project grows, developers in the NEAR Collective may choose to add integrations with password management applications or hosted key solutions.

 ## Translation